zarmeen2/cs598/report.md

 | Fine Aggregate     | 0.027802   |
 | Fly Ash            | 0.005713   |

-The unpruned tree most likely performed better than the pruned trees because the dataset if relatively small and is very clean.
-Pruning probably removed useful structure rather than noise.
-The pruned tree underfit the data.
+The unpruned tree most likely performed better than the pruned trees because the dataset was relatively small and is very clean.
+Pruning probably removed useful structure rather than noise, and thus underfitted the data.

 ### Random Forest

 The final model I tested was the Random Forest.
 To determine the best Random Forest model, I used cross-validation.
 I tried various values for the following parameters: `n_estimators`, `max_features`, `max_depth`, and `min_samplels_leaf`.
-For the friest parameter, I tested 100, 300, and 500 trees.
-For the second parameter I tested values from 1 to 8 because there is only 8 features in the data.
+For the first parameter, I tested 100, 300, and 500 trees.
+For the second parameter I tested values from 1 to 8 because there were only 8 features in the data.
 For the third parameter, I tested None, 5, 10, 20.
 And finally, I tested 1, 2, and 4 for the final parameter.
 I kept these values lower because I wanted to prevent overfitting.

 After fitting all of the models using cross-validation, I consolidated the top 10 performing models in this table: